canonical/mlflow-operator/docs/how-to/deploy/deploy-mlflow-kubeflow-eks.rst

 Deploy Kubeflow
 ---------------

-To deploy Kubeflow along MLflow, run the following:
+To deploy Kubeflow along with MLflow, run the following command:

 .. code-block:: bash

    juju deploy kubeflow --trust  --channel=1.10/stable

-Once the deployment is completed, you will see this message:
+Once the deployment is completed, you will see the following message:

 .. code-block:: bash